What It Means to Have Savings

 In the past, Jennifer has saved money at the grocery store by buying store-brand items, in-season produce, and stocking up when there are store deals.
 But she’s never formally put this money aside.
 Instead of depositing this money in a savings account that’s earmarked for a specific goal, she looked at it as extra money to spend on discretionary items, like a new pair of trendy shoes.

-Jennifer learned that saving money for a defined objective is motivating, and understands that the true nature of saving means accumulating money in an account, not just clipping coupons.
+Jennifer learned that saving money for a defined objective is motivating and she understands that the true nature of saving means accumulating money in an account, not just clipping coupons.
 Now that she has identified her goals and her timeline, her finances are on track to help her achieve her dreams.